 What message would you like to share with other COPD patients?

 Do not give up when diagnosed.
 The only thing you should give up when diagnosed is smoking.
 Be sure yo talk to your doctors as they can create the best care plan and medical management plan for you.
-Also eat sensibly, exercise without being too strenous and often.
+Also eat sensibly, exercise often without being too strenuous.
 Do the things you like best because nobody knows what the future holds!